SolaceSamples/solace-samples-java-jcsmp/CONTRIBUTING.md

 ## <a name="features"></a> **Do you have an ideas for a new feature or a change to an existing one?**

 * Open a GitHub [enhancement request issue](https://github.com/SolaceSamples/solace-samples-java/issues/new) and describe the new functionality.

+## <a name="addFeature"></a> **Steps to add a new feature**

+* Add your feature source file under src/main/java/com/solace/samples/features/newFeature.java
+* Update the build.gradle file by appending your source file name to the list of scripts

+        def scripts = [ 'topicPublisher':'com.solace.samples.TopicPublisher',
+                        'topicSubscriber':'com.solace.samples.TopicSubscriber',
+                        'newFeature':'com.solace.samples.features.newFeature')
+* Add your feature markdown file under \_docs/feature\_newFeature.md
+* Update the \_docs/tutorials.yml to include the new feature by appending your feature name to the features list

+        features:
+        - feature-1
+        - feature_newFeature

 ##  <a name="questions"></a> Do you have questions about the source code?